pluralonline/plural-nodejs-sdk/README.md

 ### Note

-Please note no additional charges like TDR, GST etc are handled in our Plugins and the same need to be manually handled at merchant end .
+Please note no additional charges like TDR, GST, etc are handled in our SDKs and the same need to be manually handled at the merchant end.